jasonpriem/5uni-Twitter-study/readme.md

-This project examines the Twitter use habits, if any, of 8,826 scholars from five diverse universities.
+Is Twitter an ascendant scholarly communication medium, or just an overhyped fad?
+We sought to answer this question by examining the Twitter use habits, if any, of 8,826 scholars from five diverse universities.

 Investigators
 -------------